CBG donates medical equipment to Ministry of Health

 Click to read all about coronavirus →

-Consolidated Bank has donated Personal Protective Equipment (PPE) and some medical supplies to the Ministry of Health in line with its commitment to help Ghana combat COVID-19.
+Consolidated Bank Ghana has donated Personal Protective Equipment (PPE) and some medical supplies to the Ministry of Health in line with its commitment to help Ghana to combat COVID-19.

-Items donated include a set of protective gowns, ICU patient monitoring system, bedside patients monitor and Veronica buckets with unique corporate metal stands.
+The items donated included protective gowns, Intensive Care Unit patient monitoring system, bedside patients monitor, and veronica buckets with unique corporate metal stands.

-Speaking at the presentation ceremony, Managing Director of Consolidated Bank Ghana, Daniel Wilson Addo, said the donation forms part of the bank's 1 million commitment to help the country combat this global pandemic.
+Mr Daniel Wilson Addo, Managing Director of Consolidated Bank Ghana, in a statement copied from the bank to the Ghana News Agency, said the donation formed part of the bank’s one million commitment to help the country in the combatting of the global pandemic.

-“The donation is one of the many initiatives from CBG as part of our commitment to help the country combat this global pandemic.

-He added that, “We value the role that the government has played in tackling the coronavirus in the country.
-The tremendous recovery stories have been very encouraging, and this is the reason we have swiftly moved in to support government equip institutions with PPE and other essential medical supplies”.
+“We value the role that government has played in tackling the coronavirus in the country.
+The tremendous recovery stories have been very encouraging, and this is the reason we have swiftly moved in to support the government to equip institutions with PPE and other essential medical supplies,” he said.

-He stressed that since the outbreak of coronavirus in Ghana, the bank has donated to the Noguchi Memorial Institute for Medical Research (NMIMR) and the Covid-19 National Trust Fund.
+Since the outbreak of novel Coronavirus disease in Ghana, the bank has donated to the Noguchi Memorial Institute for Medical Research (NMIMR) and the COVID-19 National Trust Fund.

-Additionally, the bank has donated food items to about 2,000 people in some communities in Greater Accra and Ashanti Regions during the lockdown.
+Additionally, it donated food items to about 2,000 people in some communities in Greater Accra and Ashanti Regions during the partial lockdown period, the statement said.

-CBG is not only supporting the health sector, but also customers, by subsidizing the cost of using electronic payment channels and other CBG digital banking products to help mitigate the economic impact of COVID-19 on customers.
+CBG, it explained, was not only supporting the health sector but also customers, by subsidizing the cost of using electronic payment channels and other CBG digital banking products to help mitigate the economic impact of COVID-19 on customers.

-Receiving the items, Ag.
-Chief Director of the Ministry of Health, Mr. Kwabena Boadu Oku-Afari expressed appreciation to CBG for its support and commended the bank for the massive contribution to help the country in the fight against COVID-19.
+Mr Kwabena Boadu Oku-Afari, the Acting Chief Director of the Ministry of Health, expressed appreciation to CBG for its support and commended the bank for the massive contribution it made to help the country in fighting the COVID-19, the statement said.

 Disclaimer